-While the COVID-19 pandemic did not materially adversely affect our business operations in the three and six months ended June 30, 2022, economic and health conditions in the United States and across most of the globe have continued to change.
-The emergence of COVID-19 variants, such as the Delta and Omicron variants, have further disrupted the global economy.
+While the COVID-19 pandemic did not materially adversely affect our business operations in the three and nine months ended September 30, 2022, economic and health conditions in the United States and across most of the globe have continued to change.
+The emergence of COVID-19 variants have further disrupted the global economy.
 As a result of the COVID-19 pandemic, including the emergence of new variants, we have experienced and may continue to experience disruptions that could impact aspects of our business, including our progress towards the completion of our clinical studies and other associated drug development activities.
 Possible future disruptions are currently difficult to foresee and include, but are not limited to, potential risk areas as noted below:

-- We are currently managing clinical trials in geographies that are affected by the COVID-19 pandemic, in particular in areas that have been impacted by the emergence of COVID-19 variants such as the Delta and Omicron variants.
-While we have not experienced material impacts to our clinical activities through June 30, 2022, we are observing impacts due to COVID-19, including reluctance of subjects to enroll in clinical studies due to the ongoing pandemic, travel restrictions impacting study personnel and trial participants, personnel shortages at clinical sites and operations and facility restrictions impacting trial operations.
+- We are currently managing clinical trials in geographies that are affected by the COVID-19 pandemic.
+While we have not experienced material impacts to our clinical activities through September 30, 2022, we are observing impacts due to COVID-19, including reluctance of subjects to enroll in clinical studies due to the ongoing pandemic, travel restrictions impacting study personnel and trial participants, personnel shortages at clinical sites and operations and facility restrictions impacting trial operations.
 We believe that the COVID-19 pandemic, including the emergence of COVID-19 variants, will have a continuing impact on various aspects of our clinical activities in the future.
 For example, pandemic-related reluctance or restrictions, including curtailment of activities, could reduce the rate of patient enrollment in our clinical trials, and impair the ability to efficiently treat patients at investigator sites.
-Additionally, our employees, representatives from our clinical research organization partners, and study investigators may be unable to efficiently collaborate or unwilling to conduct investigator site activities in-person at the sites (as per standard practice) and may be required to delay, or alter, their approach to complete this work due to shortages of personnel or diversion of resources at clinical sites or continued government-imposed limitations on activities.
-Further, our employees and representatives from our contract manufacturing organizations may experience unanticipated challenges sourcing raw materials or producing and distributing sufficient quantities of clinical drug supplies for use in our clinical trials. - We have moved to a hybrid model of operations, with most employees working from our office for a portion of the week and working remotely for the rest of the week.
+Additionally, our employees, representatives from our clinical research organization partners, and study investigators may be required to delay, or alter, their approach to complete work on our trials. - We have moved to a hybrid model of operations, with most employees working from our office for a portion of the week and working remotely for the rest of the week.
 The safety, health and well-being of our workforce is of primary concern and we may need to enact further precautionary measures to help minimize the risk of our employees being exposed to the coronavirus. - Our continuing reliance on personnel working from home may negatively impact productivity, or disrupt, delay, or otherwise adversely impact our business.
 In addition, this could increase our cyber-security and data privacy risks, create data accessibility concerns, and make us more susceptible to communication disruptions, any of which could adversely impact our business operations, or delay necessary interactions with regulators, contract manufacturers, contract research organizations, clinical trial sites, and other important agencies and contractors, which could result in increased costs to us. - In some jurisdictions, contractors involved in conducting our research and development activities may not be able to access their applicable work facilities for an extended period of time as a result of facility closure orders and the possibility that governmental authorities further modify such access restrictions. - The United States Food and Drug Administration (FDA), comparable foreign regulatory agencies, and ethics boards may experience operational interruptions or delays, which could impact timelines for regulatory meetings, submissions, trial initiations, and regulatory approvals.